tvicky7x/audio-tracker/src/modules/timestamp.md

 # Timestamp Module

-> Segment/chapter-aware audio tracking for timelines, podcasts, speaker detection, and more with AudioTracker
+> Real-time audio segment & sub-segment tracking for rich, structured playback experiences

-The Timestamp module adds **real-time segment, sub-segment, and speaker tracking** to any audio powered by AudioTracker.
-Easily manage chapters, highlights, and interactive playback controls for podcasts, interviews, or time-stamped educational content.
+The Timestamp module enables precise segment tracking in AudioTracker—for podcasts, interviews, or chaptered content.
+Attach timestamp data with labeled segments, speakers, and sub-segments, and listen for segment changes, speaker shifts, or gap periods as the user plays audio.

 **[← Back to Main Documentation](https://github.com/tvicky7x/audio-tracker#readme)**